vavilen84/hugo_blog/content/golang/2021/01/go_concurrency_patterns.en.md

 # Select

 A control structure unique to concurrency.
-The reason channels and goroutines are built into the language

 A control structure  like a switch, that let's you control the behavior of your program based on what communications are able to proceed at any moment.